ucdrascal/emg-ps-usb/README.rst

 ===========
 This is a power supply design for powering Motion Lab Systems Y03 or Z03 EMG preamplifiers with a standard USB port.
-The board is designed to function like a USB dongle with EMG electrode leads coming from it.
+The board is designed to function like a USB dongle with EMG electrode leads coming from it and a 1/8" `TS phone connector`_ output (e.g. to connect to a computer's microphone port).

 It uses a charge pump voltage converter chip to generate -5V from +5V USB power.
 It is recommended that the design in the current state be used only with USB ports belonging to devices isolated from mains earth (ground).
-This is because there is no galvanic isolation between the USB port's ground and the ground electrode, which connects directly to the human.
+This is because there is no galvanic isolation between the USB port's ground and the ground electrode, which connects directly to the user.
+It was originally designed to connect to Android tablets which have a full-size USB A jack and a TRRS headset inputs.

 Parts
 =====